jimdigriz/debian-mssp4/README.md

 ## Outstanding Issues

- * CPU cannot go lower than C2 sleep state otherwise it causes the GPU whilst modesetting to black out the screen and crash the system
  * hotplugging the typing cover, or going through a sleep/resume cycle, often results in it no longer responding
  * camera
  * touchscreen (and pen)